 Living Our Mission: Making Connections and Impacting Lives

-- WEFTA organizers and volunteers seek to promote community-based, self-help projects that encourage respect, pride in ownership and personal relationships to engage communities in the long-term buy-in required to build and maintain a water and/or sanitation system.
-Some of these projects entail ensuring safe and reliable water supplies and environmentally responsible solutions for sanitation, not just for the homes of the communities, but also local medical facilities and schools.
+- WEFTA organizers and volunteers seek to promote community-based, self-help projects that encourage respect, pride in ownership, and personal relationships to engage communities in the long-term buy-in required to build and maintain a water and/or sanitation system.
+Some of these projects entail ensuring safe and reliable water supplies and environmentally responsible solutions for sanitation, not just for the homes of the communities, but also for local medical facilities and schools.

 WEFTA has passionate, professionally trained volunteers whose experience exceeds that of many non-profit organizations with paid technical staff.